 Now, I do have a playable game, where the tunnel looks like it's shrinking, you can walk up the sides a bit at first, fire lets you know there's only one way to go, and death strikes at the far end of the tunnel.
 Not bad.
 Now for the presentation, it'd be nice to have a simple start menu.
 What – that needs code?!
 My amazing Unity dev was busy.
 I find a free template, but the button doesn't work as it needs to be customized (I didn't know about the build settings yet either).
 I recruit help, and a kind programmer spends a minute and makes it so.
 Excellent.
 Now I just need to spend all day making a clever maze system by hand that looks like a muddy cave, complete with spawn points for enemies.
 Sound would be good – stressful music, strained breathing...
 But, time was up, and some hadn't gotten spectacularly far either.
 Good enough!

 Speaking of sound, this dev log wouldn't be complete without acknowledging Jeff McMillen.
 As the only audio guy, he joined not one, not two, but five teams.
 He worked hard over the weekend and really pulled it off, not just sfx but composing original music.
 Everyone was impressed!

 Time's up and I present a working game, and my play-tester agreed the claustrophobia concept was sufficiently creepy.
 I'd learned many new things at once, tried the Oculus for the first time, was exposed to game programming and the difficulties thereof, and truly created something from scratch in a room full of brilliant people.
 It was an adventure!

-Game Programmer and Collider Coach: Pete Moss
+Game Programmer and Collider Coach: Pete Moss at Unity

 Button/UI Programmer: Neal Nellans